c-bless/scandb/README.md

 ## scandb-vulns
 This command can be used to generate target lists based on vulnerability filters.
 ```
 $    scandb-vulns -h
-usage: scandb-vulns [-h] [--db DB] [--min-severity MIN_SEVERITY] [--filter-by {cve,plugin-id,plugin-name,description}] --search SEARCH-Term --list {ips,details} [-d LIST_DELIMITER] [--list-file FILE]
+usage: scandb-vulns [-h] [--db DB] [--min-severity MIN_SEVERITY] [--filter-by {cve,plugin-id,plugin-name,description,ip}] [--search SEARCH-Term] [--list {ips,details}] [-d LIST_DELIMITER] [--list-file FILE]

 optional arguments:
   -h, --help            show this help message and exit
   --db DB
   --min-severity MIN_SEVERITY
                         Minimum severity level (default: 0)
-  --filter-by {cve,plugin-id,plugin-name,description}
+  --filter-by {cve,plugin-id,plugin-name,description,ip}
                         Filter hosts by the given filter.
 The search value is specified with option --search.
-The following fields can be used as filter 'cve', 'plugin-id', 'plugin-name', 'description
+The following fields can be used as filter 'cve', 'plugin-id', 'plugin-name', 'description', 'ip'.
+(Note: The option 'ip' returns just the ip itself, when '
+                        --list ips' is selected and a vulnerability was detected for that ip, otherwise the result is empty.)
   --search SEARCH-Term  Search term used for querying the database.
 The type of the search field can be selected with the parameter --filter-by
-  --list {ips,details}  Generate a target list of ip addresses when selecting 'ips' or display the columnsAddress,Port,Protocol,Severity,Plugin-ID,Plugin-Name
+  --list {ips,details}  Generate a target list of ip addresses when selecting 'ips' or display the columns Address,Port,Protocol,Severity,Plugin-ID,Plugin-Name
   -d LIST_DELIMITER, --list-delimiter LIST_DELIMITER
                         Delimiter used to separate hosts in the list output.
 Only when --list ips is used.
-  --list-file FILE      Generate a file with the targets instead of printing them to stdout
+  --list-file FILE      Generate a file with the results instead of printing them to stdout.
+Incase of '--list ips' is selected the file contains a list of ip address (one per line), in case of '--list details' it will be a csv file
 ```

 Select hosts that are affected by a cve starting with CVE-2015- and display only the ip address.